 On China supplier websites, you can see the images of the products that their factories make.
 But beware – it is not necessary that the images they advertise are representative of the product they sell.
-Make sure you order a sample (‘the golden sample’) or place a small order of 10-20 items first to gauge quality.
-Has the supplier used quality raw materials?
+Make sure you order a sample (‘the golden sample’) or place a small order of 10-50 items first to gauge quality.
+Let's say you want to source plastic products, has the supplier used quality raw materials?
 Have your instructions on dimensions, colors, shape and packaging been followed?
 Test the product – does it work as expected, does its protective coating resist mechanical damage and so on.

 Give your feedback and ensure that the supplier has understood it.
 Ideally, you should be sharing instructions and feedback with the factory manager, a worker or a decision-maker who makes your specifications clear to the manager/workers.

 When you are negotiating with a supplier, you don’t want to give them the impression that you are naïve about raw material prices.
 Keeping yourself up to date about the latest commodity and raw material prices can make you seem well-informed and thwart any attempts of the supplier to quote a higher price.
 There are several resources available on the internet that you can use to do thorough research before getting down to the negotiation process.